julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, March 08, 2025.
+Sunday, March 09, 2025.
 Quote of the day:

-> "This is my quote for performance testing" - Adina
+> "Genius is the ability to put into effect what is on your mind." - F. Scott Fitzgerald